 Maurice B. Hexter Professor of Social and Economic Policy

-Lynch received her B.A. in economics and political science from Wellesley College and her M.Sc. and Ph.D. in economics from the London School of Economics.
+Lynch earned her BA in economics and political science at Wellesley College, and her MS and PhD in economics at the London School of Economics.